CppMicroServices/CppMicroServices/documentation/doxygen/standalone/BuildInstructions.md

   information about static CppMicroServices modules.
 - **US_BUILD_TESTING**
   Build unit tests and code snippets.
+- **US_ENABLE_AUTOLOADING_SUPPORT**
+  Enable auto-loading of modules located in special sup-directories.
+See \ref MicroServices_AutoLoading for detailed information about this feature.
 - **US_ENABLE_THREADING_SUPPORT**
   Enable the use of synchronization primitives (atomics and pthread mutexes or Windows primitives) to make the API thread-safe.
 If you are application is not multi-threaded, turn this option OFF to get maximum